 |Tong Dynasty Architecture, Chinatown Vegas|

 Las Vegas is home to one of the most vibrant Chinatowns in the USA.
 Located a few miles from the Strip, Las Vegas Chinatown features an array of shops and restaurants.
 Las Vegas Chinatown is incomparable with regard to history to districts such as San Francisco and New York but offers a vibrant atmosphere with by far the best culinary scene of any Chinatown, anywhere.
-The main street, Spring Mountain Road runs east to west and stretches over 3 miles and features over 140 restaurants, 5 large Asian supermarkets, and numerous boutique shops.
-The must visit places are the Chinatown Plaza, a shopping plaza featuring Tong Dynasty architecture, the strip malls at Valley View Blvd, Decatur and Jones Blvd, all intersecting with Spring Mountain Rd.
+The main street, Spring Mountain Road runs east to west and stretches over 3 miles, and features over 140 restaurants, 5 large Asian supermarkets, and numerous boutique shops.
+The must-visit places are the Chinatown Plaza, a shopping plaza featuring Tong Dynasty architecture, the strip malls at Valley View Blvd, Decatur, and Jones Blvd, all intersecting with Spring Mountain Rd.

 Located in the city center is one of the oldest Chinatowns in the United States.
-On the entrances is a beautiful gate of massive sized imperial stone lions.
-Here you will see an eclectic mix of unique shops selling great produce, local restaurants serving delectable food and new luxury apartment buildings
+On the entrances is a beautiful gate of massive-sized imperial stone lions.
+Here you will see an eclectic mix of unique shops selling great produce, local restaurants serving delectable food, and new luxury apartment buildings

 Built by Chinese artisans, Philadelphia Chinatown is one of the smallest in the world stretching about six square blocks.
-One of its most appealing spots is the Four Rivers restaurant renowned for its crystal wontons.
-Asides restaurants, Philadelphia’s Chinatown also stands out for its Asian grocery stores, unique shops, and porcelain.
+One of its most appealing spots in the Four Rivers restaurant renowned for its crystal wontons.
+Asides from restaurants, Philadelphia’s Chinatown also stands out for its Asian grocery stores, unique shops, and porcelain.

 Dating back to the early 20th century, Vancouver’s Chinatown is home to some of the finest Chinese restaurants serving varieties of Chinese food outside of Hong Kong.
 About half of the Chinese population in Vancouver are living in Richmond, otherwise, know as “modern-day Chinatown”.
 One of the most unique features of Vancouver’s Chinatown is a shrine dedicated to Jimi Hendrix.